csqiangwen/Single-Image-Reflection-Removal-Beyond-Linearity/README.md

 ``` bash
 bash ./removal_train.sh
 ```
-* To test the synthesis model:
+* To test the removal model:
 ``` bash
 python3 ./test.py --dataroot path_to_dir_for_reflection_removal/ --which_type focused --which_epoch 130 --how_many 1
 ```